Home buyouts split apart a flood-prone Missouri town

 The 2010 census counted 190 people in Mosby.
 But that seems generous these days.

 Mosby began as a railroad town in 1887 nestled along the Fishing River, a tributary of the Missouri River.
-It grew to have its own school, bank and grocery store, but all have since closed.
+It grew as coal mining took hold in the first half of the next century.
+At one point, it had a school, bank and grocery store, but all have since closed.

+The old school — with a dozen-plus basketball trophies still on display — is now City Hall.

+The remaining businesses — an asphalt plant, quarry, lumber center, trucking company and gas station — are all on the edge of town along a highway.

 Financial strains led Mosby to disband its police department in 2015.
 That same year, the town was flooded three times in less than six weeks.
 Town officials decided in 2016 to apply to the state for a nearly $3 million buyout funded largely through the Federal Emergency Management Agency.